RedRat Device Manager

 |MK-IV||16||Power controllable from 0 - 100 on all outputs|

 For devices that have IR capabilities, double clicking on them will show an IR Input + Output window.
-For a selected device the window can also be shown via the Devices → IR Input + Output menu item or by right clicking on the device.
+For a selected device the window can also be shown via Devices → IR Input + Output or by right clicking on the device.

 The right hand side of the window allows control of various aspects of the device.
 The purpose of this dialog is to validate that we have network communication with the device, to help install the stick-on emitters and to ensure that the A/V equipment under control responds correctly.

 To test signal output, use this area to learn/capture an IR signal from a remote control.
-The application stores a single signal only – for full signal database management please use the RedRat signal DB utility.
+The application stores a single signal only – for full signal database management please use the IR Signal DB Utility.

-For irNetBoxes, these areas allow the testing and validation of the IR outputs, for example to check that output number 4 is actually wired up to a particular device.
-A graphical representation of the ports reflects the state of the device’s front panel and selecting an output will enable/disable it.
+For irNetBoxes and RedRat-Xs, these areas allow the testing and validation of the IR outputs, for example to check that output number 4 is actually wired up to a particular device.
+The state of the device’s ports is indicated by a graphical representation and selecting an output will enable/disable it.
 There is a default power level setting but the power levels of individual outputs can be changed by right-clicking on them.